Websites that probably belong to the same owner.

 When writing for the web, however, it’s also possible to use a markdown compiler.
 Examples of compilers include Remark and Liquid.
 The will compile the markdown into HTML, which means that valid HTML within the body of the file will be respected.

-This is powerful because it allows the blending of Markdown and HTML - which in my case means that I can use a <sup>
+This is powerful because it allows the blending of Markdown and HTML - which in my case means that I can use a <sup> tag to easily add words in superscript without needing to select the characters one at a time from a symbols keyboard.

 This may not look as pretty as a the actual superscript / subscript when looking at the markdown, but it is mighty handy.